upciti/wheel2deb/README.md

 apt-file update
 ```

-If you want to cross build packages for ARM, you will also need to install `binutils-arm-linux-gnueabihf`
+If you want to cross build packages for ARM, you will also need to install `binutils-arm-linux-gnueabihf`.

-Converting pure python wheels, don't actually requires apt-file and dpkg-dev
+Converting pure python wheels, don't actually requires apt-file and dpkg-dev.

-Check [setup.py](setup.py) for python requirements

-Keep in mind that you should build debian packages on the same distribution that you intend to install them. wheel2deb will not warn you about ABI compatibility issues.
+Keep in mind that you should only convert wheels that have been built for your distribution and architecture. wheel2deb will not warn you about ABI compatibility issues.

 ## Installation